AndrewDongminYoo/docs-trunk-io-ko/check/configuration/linters.md

 #### Runtime versioning

 By default Trunk will install hermetic versions of runtimes required by the linters you have chosen.

 If you need to peg to a specific runtime version or you want to use the version installed on your system, consult the [runtimes documentation](../reference/trunk-yaml#runtimes).

 ### Ignoring Issues and Files

-By default Check will ignore issues in files which are listed in the `.gitignore` file.&#x20;
+By default Check will ignore issues in files which are listed in the `.gitignore` file.

 If you want to ignore groups of files, such as generated code, you can do that with the [`lint.ignore`](#ignoring-issues-and-files) section of your `.trunk/trunk.yaml` file. ex: